SatoryKono/bioactivity_data_acquisition/docs/pipelines/00-pipeline-base.md

 boilerplate of pipeline orchestration, allowing developers to focus on source-specific business logic.

+### Unified mixins and ChEMBL base

+To simplify the upcoming ChEMBL refactor, a thin `UnifiedPipelineBase` (`src/bioetl/pipelines/unified_base.py`) composes a set of mixins defined in `src/bioetl/pipelines/mixins.py`.
+These mixins encapsulate reusable responsibilities such as structured logging, the release handshake, paginated extraction helpers, schema validation hooks, a normalised transform flow, and IO adapters around the deterministic writers.

+The unified base currently delegates to the original `PipelineBase.run()` and `PipelineBase.write()` implementations, but exposes higher-level helpers such as `stage_logger`, `perform_handshake()`, `iterate_pages()`, and `save_results()`.
+Future pipelines can adopt the mixins incrementally without rewriting their entire lifecycle.

 **Boundaries of Responsibility:**

 - **`PipelineBase` (Framework)** is responsible for: